 Approaching your first PC build with a calm, optimistic and eager mindset will help things go smoothly.
 If you’re not sure on the process for building a PC, check out our how-to guide with step-by-step instructions.
 To help, we’ve also created this list of beginner’s tips.

 1. Before you do anything, determine the purpose of your build.

-What’s the reason you’re making this PC?
-Is it because you want the ultimate gaming machine?
+What’s the reason you’re making this computer?
+Is it because you want the best gaming PC?
 Are you looking for something that can handle your creative work, or just want a build that can manage common web browsing?
 Or do you want a machine that’s as flashy as a nightclub?
 Maybe it’s a combination of these.
 In any case, your motivations will influence your decisions when shopping for components.

 2. Pick a side: Intel or AMD.

 Do your research on which CPU has the power and specs you need for your dream build.
 The CPU will be the core of your PC, so your selection is a very important decision.
 But it’s not the only component in your computer, so don’t blow your entire budget on it.